A cheque deposit results in an inflow of funds.

 Runners Insight:

-Entities generally allow a discount to their debtors if there are quick payments.
-There will be a discount if the debtors pay off their due amount before the credit period ends.
-For example, Always Neglect company offers a credit period of 45 days to its debtors.
+Entities generally allow their debtors a discount if they make quick payments.
+There will also be a discount if the debtors pay off their due amount before the credit period ends.
+For example, Always Neglect offers its debtors a credit period of 45 days.
 However, there are 3% and 2% discounts if payments happen with a credit period of 15 days and 30 days, respectively.

 Runners Insight: